rajiv256/rajiv256.github.io/_posts/2025-05-17-getting-good-at-crossword.md

 would get discouraged, wouldn't one? looking at a lot of unfilled squares, a reflection into one's deeply unfulfilled life (*mental note*: stop getting personal in the blogs!).

-Right now, I can do the monday crosswords with the confidence of an 8 year old that just mastered the multiplication tables and already aimed to become like Ramanujan.
+Right now, I can do the monday crosswords with the confidence of an 8 year old who just mastered the multiplication tables and put himself on a time machine ride to have a wink at Ramanujan.
 But not everyone can get the proofs spelled out by God like Ramanujan did.
-All us 'Hardy' boys (it's a pun) have to actually use our polished mortal skills to develop proofs.
-Although sometimes when I am solving the crossword, words I have heard and stored in the deep ravines of my memory tend to harken back to me.
-Like the word 'harken' just did.
+All of us 'Hardy' boys (it's a pun) have to do it the tough way.
+Although sometimes, words I stored in the deep and dark ravines of my memory tend to harken back to me at the most unexpected moments.
+Like the word 'harken' just harkened.
 Maybe, I AM special.
-But I wouldn't put a lot of money on that.
+Though I wouldn't put a lot of money on that.
 But I diverge.

-__The Actual Post__
+### The Actual Post

 I am super good at crosswords from my own country.
-But US crosswords seems to need some honing. (owning-honing ;) First, I don't understand the crossword makers' fetish with the Great Lakes and the Rivers.
+But my US crossword skills sure need some honing. (owning-honing ;) First, I don't understand the crossword makers' fetish with the Great Lakes and the Rivers.
 No actually, I do.
 The names themselves are enough to tickle my oratorical neurons.
 Rivers Missouri and Mississippi, that scrounge silently through the great plains.
 Lake Ontario.
 Lake Erie.
 All these are wonderfully named water bodies.
 Not to mention of "The Atlantic" or "The Pacific".
-Don't the names fill you with endorphins?
+Don't the names just fill you with endorphins?
 But yea, trivia about them are frequently used in Crosswords, so I might as well learn them.
 Just to engage myself.
-Not to score crossword points, heh.
+Not to score crossword points.
+'Cause I am not transactional, or so I like to say.

 #### The Great Lakes of the USA